 Welcome to the beginner’s World of Warcraft modding tutorial

-Creating mods for World of Warcraft is a skill that is easily learned, yet hard to master.
-Our community is dedicated to bringing you a variety of tutorials that can help you on your way, so that you will avoid most beginner’s mistakes and save your precious time.
-We will give you all of the necessary information required for obtaining a basic understanding of World of Warcraft modding.
+Creating mods for World of Warcraft is a skill that is easy to learn, yet hard to master.
+Our community is dedicated to bringing you a variety of tutorials that can help you on your way so that you will avoid most beginner’s mistakes and save your precious time.
+We will give you all of the necessary information required for obtaining a basic understanding of the World of Warcraft modding.

 We want to inform you that most of the tools which are currently used for creating World of Warcraft mods are made and work only for Wrath of The Lich King (3.3.5a) game client.
 There are a lot of ways to mod other (prior and later) WoW expansions using these tools, but we strongly recommend you to learn the basics of WoW modding on a 3.3.5a game client.
 When you are done with that, you can start modding any game version.

-World of Warcraft modding is an extremely wide field for applying some of your creative skills and knowledge.
-In a nutshell, it mostly includes design related work, programming and some basic data operations.
-That’s up to you to decide what you actually want to do, while our aim is to provide you with the knowledge of most aspects in different branches of modding.
+World of Warcraft modding is a vast field for applying some of your creative skills and knowledge.
+In a nutshell, it mostly includes design-related work, programming, and some basic data operations.
+You need to decide what you want to do, while we aim to provide you with the knowledge of most aspects of different branches of modding.

 If you want to do clientside changes which include level design (mapping), 3d modeling (also known as model changing), interface modding and some other things, you need to take some of your time and read some of the following tutorials in order to get the basic idea of how the client patching system work.